threefoldtecharchive/jumpscale9_prefab/docs/cuisine.bash.md

-# cuisine.bash
+# prefab.bash

-The `cuisine.bash` module handles environment variables.
+The `prefab.bash` module handles environment variables.

 Examples for methods in `bash`: